bihor/fp_newsletter/README.md

 # fp_newsletter

-version 5.2.0
+version 6.0.0

-The TYPO3 extension fp_newsletter is designed to provide a newsletter subscription and unsubscription service for the table tt_address which can be used by the extension direct_mail OR for the table fe_users which can be used by luxletter.
+The TYPO3 extension fp_newsletter is designed to provide a newsletter subscription and unsubscription service for the table tt_address which can be used by the extension mail OR for the table fe_users which can be used by luxletter.
 Furthermore, it is designed to be compatible with the GDPR.
 A log is written about every action in a separate table.
 Old log entries can be deleted by a scheduler task.
 Supports Google reCaptcha v3 or a mathematical captcha.